summaryrefslogtreecommitdiffstats

 +

-+To load a specific subtitle file in MPV, use the `--sub-file=` or
++load a specific subtitle file in MPV, you can use

 +